SonaHJ/PerformanceTestAction/README.md

 Optional.
 You can use this parameter to specify the file directory path to store the exported HTTP test log.
 You can provide multiple parameter entries when running multiple tests.
 You must use a colon to separate the parameter entries.
 For example: c:/logexport.txt:c:/secondlogexport.txt

+### `exportstats`

+The complete path to a directory in which to store exported statistical report data.

 ### `multipleValues`

 you may only define up to 10 inputs for a workflow_dispatch event.
 Remaining inputs need to be Key=Value pair.